repobee/repobee-junit4/docs/usage.rst

   classes by simply appending ``Test`` to the production class name.
 For example, ``LinkedList.java`` would have a test class called ``LinkedListTest.java``.
-- **Test directory:** A directory named after a master repo, containing tests for the assignments in that repo.
+- **Test directory:** A directory named after a template repo, containing tests for the assignments in that repo.
 - **Reference tests directory (RTD):** A directory containing test directories (as defined above).